Markovian acyclic directed mixed graphs for discrete data: Toward a parameterization of the discrete Markov model for an ADMG

-The factorizations in Theorem \ref{thm:factorization} can be used to produce a parametrization of ADMG models when $\X_V$ is a finite set, and thus the relevant random variables are discrete.
-For simplicity of exposition we will henceforth assume that the random variables are binary, so $\X_V = \{0,1\}^{|V|}$.
-Extension to the general finite discrete case is easy but notationally challenging; this is done in the special case of chain graphs by \citet{drton:09}.
+The factorizations in Theorem \ref{teofactorization} can be used to produce a parameterization of ADMG models when $\X_V$ is a finite set, and thus the relevant random variables are discrete.
+For simplicity of exposition, we will henceforth assume that the random variables are\vadjust{\goodbreak} binary, so $\X_V = \{0,1\}^{|V|}$.
+Extension to the general finite discrete case is easy but notationally challenging; this is done in the special case of ADMGs with chain graph structure by \citet{drton09}.

 In the following result, and throughout the paper, empty products are assumed to equal 1.